tav-r/mail-autoaudit/README.md

 10. Check NTLM auth
 11. Username enumeration, with wordlist (VRFY, EXPN or RCPT TO)
 12. Message size
+13. Invalid domain in "MAIL FROM:" and "From:" header ✅
+14. Spoof mail to look like it came from the recipient itself ✅
+15. Invalid domain in EHLO, "MAIL FROM:" and "From:" header ✅

 ## DNS tests
 1. Get relevant records